-The Go Green School Recycling Program provides educational tools, resources, promotional materials, technical information, recommendations, program training and recycling and waste evaluations to the schools.
+The Go Green School Recycling Program provides educational tools, resources, promotional materials, technical information, recommendations, program training and waste evaluations to the schools.

 Authority staff typically averages 100 presentations annually to area schools through school assemblies, classroom visits and tours of the Oneida-Herkimer Recycling Center.
-Although this number was much less in 2020 as many presentations were postponed or cancelled due to the COVID-19 pandemic, virtual presentations and tours replaced in-person presentations.
+Although this number was much less in 2021 as many presentations were postponed or cancelled due to the pandemic, virtual presentations and tours replaced in-person presentations.
+In 2021, the Authority made significant updates to the interactive Green Team section of the Authority's website.

 A School Recycling Program Guide assists teachers and educates students on the value and long-term benefits of recycling, conservation and environmental stewardship.
-Promotional posters, banners, decals, Green Team vests, recycling containers and an interactive website are used in the program.
+The Authority offers free promotional posters, banners, decals, Green Team badges and recycling containers to local schools.